amcaraballor/cystinosis-baseline-mouse-model-manuscript/README.md

 This repository contains data processing steps from a subset of LC-MS/MS metabolomics dataset using the following softwares and resources:
 * A subset of LC-MS/MS data corresponding to the baseline triple metabolomics (fecal, urine and serum) profile of a mouse model Ctns -/- mice versus wild type controls (c57BL/6J).
 * The baseline data is part of the public dataset [MSV000093184](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=fccbbebb0870401bbfc3199c10df6c3f).
-* The baseline subset has been processed using [MZmine4](https://mzio.io/) version 4.0.3. from the MZmine4 outputs using the following workflows:
+* The data has been processed using [MZmine4](https://mzio.io/) version 4.0.3.
-* Feature-based Molecular Networking in [GNPS2](https://gnps2.org/homepage)
+* MZmine4 outups have been used for perform Feature-based Molecular Networking (FBMN) in [GNPS2](https://gnps2.org/homepage)
-* Data cleaning (blank removal, imputation and normalization) in [FBMN-stats](https://fbmn-statsguide.gnps2.org/)
+* Data cleaning (blank removal, imputation and normalization) has been performed in [FBMN-stats](https://fbmn-statsguide.gnps2.org/)
-* Statistical analysis using [MixOmics](https://mixomics.org/) package in [Rstudio](https://www.rstudio.com/products/rstudio/download/).
+* Statistical analysis has been performed using [MixOmics](https://mixomics.org/) package in [Rstudio](https://www.rstudio.com/products/rstudio/download/).

-The `MZmine4_outputs/` directory contains `.mgf` and `.csv` files used as inputs for FBMN and stats.
+The `MZmine4_outputs/` directory contains `.mgf` and `.csv` files used as inputs for FBMN and stats as described below.

 The `Scripts/` directory contains `.R` files used for cleaning dataframes, generate tables and graphics from the statistical analysis.
 It requires R and RStudio.